gustavokuklinski/aeon.ai/README.md

 $ python3 ./aeon.py
 ```

-Remember to configure your `config.yml` with the desired Hugging Face models.
+Remember to configure your `config.yml` with the correct local paths to your GGUF and SafeTensor models.

 To access your VPS instance locally using Ngrok: